 This project team of cancer survivors and advocates developed a set of measure concepts to assess individuals’ functional status following cancer diagnosis.
 This measure set includes patient-reported outcomes and accompanying process measures for routine assessment of functional status, during and after treatment, and timely actions in response to assessments.

 Project Co-leads: Kristen McNiff and Shelley Fuld-Nasso, National Coalition for Cancer Survivorship

 “No One Listens to Me”: Understanding Recovery When Patients Cannot Speak for Themselves

-This project team of researchers and caregivers advanced knowledge of what constitutes meaningful recovery in unconscious adults who have experienced a traumatic brain injury.
-The team developed a patient- and caregiver-centered strategy for creating meaningful indicators of change during rehabilitation.
-The team designed indicators that promote transparent, shared decisionmaking by facilitating conversations between clinicians and caregivers on behalf of vulnerable patients who cannot advocate for themselves during recovery.
+This project team of researchers, clinicians, and family caregivers advanced knowledge of what constitutes meaningful recovery in unconscious adults who have experienced a traumatic brain injury.
+The team developed a relationship-centered strategy for creating meaningful evaluations of neurobehavioral change during rehabilitation.
+The team’s goal was to understand what types of neurobehavioral change are interpreted as small, medium or large by family caregivers.
+Better understanding of how family caregivers evaluate change in their loved ones promotes transparent decision-making by facilitating conversations between clinicians and caregivers on behalf of vulnerable patients who cannot advocate for themselves.

 Project Co-Leads: Trudy Mallinson, George Washington University, and Christina Papadimitriou, Oakland University

 Improving Patient Experience of Respect and Autonomy During Maternity Care